TimeMachine1994/081925-SvelteTweb/Old Docs01/TributeStream-Schedule-Refactor-Complete.md

 ## Conclusion

-The TributeStream schedule system has been successfully refactored to provide:
+The Tributestream schedule system has been successfully refactored to provide:
 - ✅ Unified data storage with Firestore
 - ✅ Memorial-specific routing and context
 - ✅ Real Stripe payment processing